shorepine/amy/README.md

 ```

-On storage connstrained devices, you may want to limit the amount of PCM samples we ship with AMY.
+On storage constrained devices, you may want to limit the amount of PCM samples we ship with AMY.
 To do this, include a smaller set after including `amy.h`, like:

 ```c
 #include "amy.h"